Can You Turn a String Trimmer Into an Edger?

 Adjust the String Trimmer for Edging

-For precise trimming, Thriving Yard recommends to turn the trimmer on its side with the string rotating away from you and placing the shaft on your shoulder.
-This method offers accurate control of the string along the edges and allows for visual confirmation while working.
+For precise trimming, Thriving Yard recommends turning the trimmer on its side, with the string rotating away from you, and placing the shaft on your shoulder.
+This method accurately controls the string along the edges and allows visual confirmation while working.

 Get Edgy with These Types of Edging!

-With the right techniques, you can create a variety of edges with your string trimmer.
-They include smooth curves or straight lines.
+With the right techniques, your string trimmer can create a variety of edges, including smooth curves or straight lines.

 You can also use your string trimmer to edge pathways, gardens, and even lawns.
 For example, a curved edge around a pathway can give it an appealing look that will stand out.

-You can use edging to create a more defined look in your yard.
-It can also help keep grass from growing into flower beds or other areas.
-There are several types of edging you can use with a string trimmer.
-They include scalloped, wavy, and straight lines.
+Edging can create a more defined look in your yard and help keep grass from growing into flower beds or other areas.
+You can use several types of edging with a string trimmer, including scalloped, wavy, and straight lines.
 Experiment with unique patterns to find the one that best suits your yard!

 String Trimmer and Edger Attachment for a Push Lawn Mower

-String trimmers and edgers are essential tools for maintaining a healthy, well-manicured lawn.
-But, purchasing each of these tools can be expensive and take up valuable storage space in the garage.
-Fortunately, there is a more cost-effective solution – trimmer plus edger attachment for push mower lovers.
+String trimmers and edgers are essential for maintaining a healthy, well-manicured lawn.
+However, purchasing each of these tools can be expensive and take up valuable garage storage space.
+Fortunately, a more cost-effective solution is a trimmer plus edger attachment for push mower lovers.

 For instance, there is a string trimmer and edger lawn mower attachment called Trimyxs.
-Such an edger and trimmer in one attachment will allow you to not only mow your lawn but also trim and edge it all at the same time.
-What's also important, it reduces wear and fatigue on your body by mounting it to your walk-behind mower.
-This tool reduces the amount of time you need to spend trimming as well.
+Such an edger and trimmer in one attachment will allow you to mow your lawn and trim and edge it all at the same time.
+What's also important is that mounting it to your walk-behind mower reduces wear and fatigue on your body.
+This tool also reduces the amount of time you need to spend trimming.

-Before you can use this trimmer as an edger, you'll need to set it up properly.
+Before using this trimmer as an edger, you'll need to set it up properly.
 Make sure to read and understand the instructions in your user's manual.

 Final Thoughts